Sabbath Keeping

 And God called the light Day, and the darkness he called Night.
 And the evening and the morning were the first day.

-In the Bible, the day does not actually start and end at midnight; it starts from sunset and lasts until the next day’s sunset.
-In the Genesis account each day includes the prior evening as well, so since the Sabbath is the seventh day of the week, it would start from sunset on Friday and last until sunset on Saturday.
+In the Bible, a day does not begin and end at midnight; it starts at sunset and continues until the following sunset.
+In the Genesis account, each day includes the prior evening as well, so since the Sabbath is the seventh day of the week, it begins at sunset on Friday and ends at sunset on Saturday.

 What insight does Isaiah give?